Arutsuyo/Smash.io/README.md

 ## Build Instructions ##
-- Create a build folder in your prefered location
+Create a build folder in your prefered location.
+If you have folders in your home directory, it would be HIGHLY advised to use the `-u` argument to designate a custom user directory that can be used by the program.
+Otherwise there is a chance that your folders can be deleted.
 ```
 # IN CMD, in the root dir
 conda activate tf-gpu